by Libbylawrence and Doc Quantum

 In 1945, the eighteen-year-old Rick Flag had been the youngest fighter pilot in a squadron that died fighting the Japanese during World War II.
 He had vowed to carry on for that squadron and had made it his mission in life to battle injustice wherever and whenever he could.
 Having the heart of a true hero, he worked his way up the military to reach the rank of colonel in order to make good on his vow.
 During those years he also watched as a new breed of costumed super-heroes began to appear.
-The most famous of these was Captain Comet, a mutant born a hundred thousand years ahead of his time.
+The earliest of these was the famed Captain Comet, a mutant born a hundred thousand years ahead of his time.

 Operating from 1951 to 1954, Comet left an impressive record battling such menaces as monsters, extraterrestrials, and super-criminals, until he left Earth to explore outer space. (*) When he did so, he also left a vacuum — there were few others around capable of combating these menaces, which just kept on appearing steadily since the late 1940s as if the floodgates had been opened.
 The Blackhawks, operating continuously since World War II, had taken on most of these threats throughout the 1950s, but there were often too many threats for even that valiant team to handle.
-Even the powerful Superboy of Smallville, who debuted in 1958, was not enough to meet all the threats to the public welfare, especially since he was merely a boy at the time and had yet to earn the international and even interplanetary respect he would gain in later years.
+Even the powerful Superboy of Smallville, who debuted in 1958, was not enough to meet all the threats to the public welfare, especially since — despite his super-powers — he was still a young boy at the time and had yet to earn the international and even interplanetary respect he would gain in later years.